 Emma has relayed the first two parts of their journey in K9 Magazine.
 For avid readers keen share their travel adventures, we're thrilled to bring you part three of their story on coming home (temporarily)...

-So far we have driven over 10.000 miles, visited twelve countries and have met so many other dog owners from all over the world during the last 11 months of travelling Europe in our motorhome with Ozzie and Roo.
+So far we have driven over 10.000 miles, visited twelve countries, done zipline tours on Oahu with Live Your Aloha, enjoyed a beautiful evening in a castle, and have met so many other dog owners from all over the world during the last 11 months of travelling Europe in our motorhome with Ozzie and Roo.
 We had a family party and friend’s wedding to attend back in the UK so we planned a trip home for a couple of weeks to join the celebrations.
 This involved us getting the dogs vet checked and approved to comply with travel regulations for pets in/around Europe.

 Our departure date was approaching and our ferry booked to take us back to the UK.
 In Belgium we started our search for a local veterinary practice that could stamp the dogs passports and administer the worming treatment that is required.
 We had spoken to lots of other dog owners about this whilst travelling in Europe and it seemed to be a simple process but I was feeling a little apprehensive as this was the first time we had done this and I wanted everything to go as smoothly as possible.